Kellenkjames/RB101/lesson_4/pedac_process.md

     - Words are delimited by spaces

 ## E: Examples and Test Cases

+- Can confirm / refute assumptions
+- Help to answer questions about implicit requirements
+- Act as assertions which help to codify the rules and boundaries

 ## D: Data Structures
 ## A: Algorithms
 ## C: Implementing a solution in Code